-A faculty member lacking the doctoral degree may offer an equivalent body of independent scholarship or creative work in order to demonstrate a mastery of subject matter sufficient to be considered for promotion.
+C. Under exceptional circumstances a faculty member lacking an appropriate degree may offer an equivalent body of independent scholarship or creative work in order to demonstrate a mastery of subject matter sufficient to be considered for promotion.
 Such a body of scholarship would ordinarily include a published monographic work or a series of articles or papers in scholarly journals.
 A faculty member in the performing or fine arts, or in a comparable discipline, may offer a body of creative work that has received independent College Guidelines for Faculty professional recognition.
 In all cases, the burden of proof that the body of work is truly equivalent rests with the faculty member and with the recommending department.

-The educational qualifications set forth in paragraphs 3, 4 and 5 of section 230.03 may be waived only for those faculty members who satisfy the requirements set forth in section 230.03, paragraph 8.
+The educational qualifications set forth in paragraphs 3, 4 and 5 of section 230.03 (/offices /publications/handbook/part-two/index.dot) may be waived only for those faculty members who satisfy the requirements set forth in section 230.03 (/offices/publications/handbook/part-two/index.dot), paragraph 8.